Doniika/store-api/README.md

 # store-api
-A simple store scaffolding API with expressjs and mongodb
+Boilerplate for building simple API with Expressjs and MongoDB